islasola/mockdoc/apis/examples.md

 ## Search

+> 📘 Notes
+>
+> For serverless clusters, you should always use an API key as the token.
+> For dedicated clusters, you should use your database access credentials separated by a colon (:), such as `user:password`, as the token.

-Search entities based on a given vector:
+- Search entities based on a given vector.

 ```shell
 curl --request POST \